-From the architect.
+Text description provided by the architects.
 Getting cancer is like embarking on a journey, you don’t know where will end.
 It requires strength to cope with the disease and take on the new identity as a cancer patient.
 Research shows that architecture can have a positive effect on people’s recovery from disease.
 A human scale and a welcoming atmosphere can help people to get better.
 Despite of this, most hospitals are hardly comfy.
 Just finding the way from the reception to the canteen can be difficult.
 If we want people to get better at our hospitals, we need to deinstitutionalize and create a welcoming healthcare.
 The Centre for Cancer and Health designed by Nord Architects Copenhagen does just that.

 The Centre for Cancer and Health in Copenhagen is conceived as an iconic building, which create awareness of cancer without stigmatizing the patients.
 Designed as a number of small houses combined into one, the center provides the space needed for a modern health facility, without losing the comforting scale of the individual.
 The houses are connected by raised roof shaped like a Japanese paper art origami, which gives the building a characteristic signature.